 You want to know if you can prevent mold and mildew stains from appearing.
 At the same time you wish you could have afforded to build bigger to hold all your stuff and are looking for smart storage solutions to reclaim your space.

 You may be looking for log cabin rentals for a vacation or to check out log homes in general before you proceed with building your own.
-Or you may have a log home available for rental and want to know the ins and outs of rental management and wear and tear on your retirement home.

 A great way to see a wide spectrum of log home styles and meet representatives of many different log cabin companies is to attend The Log & Timber Home Show.